Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 Lebesgue [1966, p.
 65] says ``one must have the concept of area before calculating [measuring] areas''.
 This is achieved via kind (iv) which, regarding its definition, embodies the concept of area of polygons.
 This what makes Borceux [2014, p.
-61] say ``In a sense, the Greek approach [to area] is more ``intrinsic'' than ours, because it does not depend on the choice of a unit to perform the measure, and of course, different choices of unit yield different measures of the same area.''.
-An aspect of the ingenuity of the Eudoxean approach is that there is a universal definition of (direct) measure once a kind is defined: it is the ratio to a specified (unit) element.
+61] say ``In a sense, the Greek approach [to area] is more ``intrinsic'' than ours, because it does not depend on the choice [beforehand] of a unit to perform the measure, and of course, different choices of unit yield different measures of the same area.''
+An important aspect of the ingenuity of the Eudoxean approach is that it provides a universal definition of (direct) measure.
+Once a kind is defined, the measure of one of its elements is the ratio of this element to a specified (unit) element.
 Based on this, the ratio form of the well known formula for the area of a rectangle (hence that of a triangle) may be deduced (see II.2 below) without recourse to real numbers, limits, nor exhaustion (the definition of kind (iv) makes use only of Euclid [1956]'s book I).
 Though extremely deep, the Eudoxean approach is very natural and intuitively quite acceptable.

 Moreover, let $F$ be the set of all positively Riemann integrable non-negative real valued functions on closed bounded real intervals, and let $F^{\gimel }$ be the set of the regions under their graphs.
 Along the lines of (v) below, $F^{\gimel }$ may be shown to be the universe of a kind $ \mathbf{F}^{\gimel }$.
 With regard to $\mathbf{F}^{\gimel }$ it may be shown that the integral of any of these functions is the positive real number corresponding (see II.2 below) to the ratio of the corresponding region to the unit square.
 This would provide Moschovakis with the needed justification.
 Furthermore this shows why the area function may be real valued.